stefanpsz/ICH_segmentation/README.md

 License
 -------

 The tool is distributed under the terms of the MIT licence.
-See the accompanying [license file](LICENCE.txt) for details.
+See the accompanying [licence file](LICENCE.txt) for details.